 Hiking Mount Tapioi

 At 294 meters, Mount Tapioi proudly overlooks Uturoa and the gorgeous lagoon.
 It’s pretty much the only hike in Raiatea you can do without a guide.
-If you enjoy panoramic views, don’t miss this hike but do start the one hour climb in the morning to increase your chance of cloud free skies at the summit.
+If you enjoy panoramic views, don’t miss this hike but do start the one hour climb in the morning to increase your chance of cloud-free skies at the summit.

 From the summit, you’ll be treated to panoramic views of Tahaa Island and the shared lagoon, Uturoa and even Bora Bora on a clear day.
 Plan on staying here for 30 minutes to enjoy the views, about the same time it will take you to get back to the car.

 Note that climbing Mount Tapioi should be done only on weekdays as locals may close access on weekends.
+UPDATE: since the trail is on private property, closures might take place.
+It’s best to inquire with your local hosts prior to making special arrangements for this worthwhile DIY hike.

 Checking Out Uturoa